 Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
 During the winter, water the plant just enough to keep it from shriveling.
 When watering, avoid wetting the leaves, stems, and flowers.

-Repotting: When Sedum album 'Coral Carpet' outgrows its current pot, repot it into a larger one during the spring.
+Repotting: When Sedum album 'Coral Carpet' outgrows its current pot, repot it into a larger pot in spring.
 Make sure the soil is dry before you begin repotting.

 Propagation: Once you have one Sedum album 'Coral Carpet', it is easy to make more by taking leaves or stem cuttings and dividing the plant.
 It is also easy to start from seeds in spring or summer.
 Take cuttings in spring and divide the plant after it has finished flowering.